Josh Aloiai: 2023

 Aloiai played 16 games for Manly in the 2023 NRL season as the club finished 12th on the table and missed the finals.

 2024

 In round 14 of the 2024 NRL season, Aloiai was placed on report for a blatant trip during Manly's 32–22 loss against Penrith.
 He was later suspended for two matches over the incident.

 Aloiai played 22 games for Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
 Manly would be eliminated in the second week of the finals by the Sydney Roosters.

 2025

 Aloiai was limited to only five appearances for Manly during the 2025 NRL season.
 During Manly's final match of the season, Aloiai was one of nine players that was farewelled.
-Aloiai would be medically retired from the NRL due to ongoing shoulder injury concerns.
-On 17 October 2025, Manly confirmed that Aloiai had been medically retired due to a significant shoulder injury he was not able to recover from.
+Aloiai was medically retired from the NRL due to a significant shoulder injury he was not able to recover from.